 9.1.
 Service Providers.
 We may from time to time use certain third-party business partners, suppliers, and sub-contractors (“Services Providers” or “Subprocessors”) to perform Site-related services (for example, without limitation, website hosting, maintenance services, database management, Web analytics, and improvement of our Site and Services.
 These Service Providers have access to your Personal Data only to perform these tasks on our behalf and are obligated not to disclose or use it for any other purpose.
 For a list of Talkable's current Subprocessors, please see here .

 9.2.
 Merchants.
-If you are an Advocate or a Friend, we will also share your Personal Data with the Merchant (as that term is defined in the Talkable Referral Program Terms of Service) in order to provide the functionality of the Services (as that term is defined in the Talkable Referral Program Terms of Service).
+If you are participating in the Talkable Programs, we will also share your Personal Data with the Merchant (as that term is defined in the applicable Talkable Program’s Terms of Service) in order to provide the functionality of the Services (as that term is defined in the Talkable Referral Program Terms of Service).
 The Merchant may contact you in relation to Merchant’s own goods and/or services, or for their own marketing and promotional purposes.
-In certain cases, we may also share behavioral information, including how you interact with the Services (as defined in the Talkable Referral Program Terms of Service).
+In certain cases, we may also share behavioral information, including how you interact with the Services (as defined in the applicable Talkable Program’s Terms of Service).
 While this behavioral information may not personally identify you on its own, this information may be combined with other Personal Data, either by us or the Merchant.